Our Research into Regnerative Medicine

 Projects include investigation of mesenchymal stem cells and hematopoietic stem/progenitor cells for design of tissue grafts with enhanced functionality, implementation of small molecules and nanomolecules to promote regeneration, use of small molecules to influence cell fate, establishing new urologic tissue reconstruction models and approaches, developing treatment strategies for inflammation-based urologic conditions, and the synthesis of novel anti-inflammatory peptide amphiphiles to aid in the regenerative process and combat specific disease types.

-Dr Earl Cheng, NU Dept of Urology and Division Head, Lurie Children's Pediatric Urology
+- Dr. Earl Cheng, Department of Urology and Division Head of Lurie Children's Pediatric Urology

-Chow Lab, Lehigh University Depts of Material Science and Engineering and Bioengineering
+- Chow Lab (Dr. Lesley Chow, Lehigh University Depts of Material Science and Engineering and Bioengineering)

 - Dr. Catherine Hunter, University of Oklahoma Dept of Surgery and Children's Hospital at OU Medicine's Division of Pediatric Surgery